doctorfree/Asciiville/markdown/asciiville.1.md

 The *asciiville* command can also act as a front-end to the *asciisplash* and *asciisplash-tmux* commands when invoked with the `-S` and `-T` command line options.

 When invoked with the `-i` option, `asciiville` presents a selection menu and operates in interactive mode.
+Included in the wide variety of options available in the Asciiville interactive menus are selections to display the *MusicPlayerPlus* and *RoonCommandLine* interactive menus.

+The interactive menu interface provides three types of menu options.
+Some menu selections trigger the execution of a command.
+These are usually menu entries beginning with *Run*.
+Other menu selections are used to set the command that would be run when a terminal emulator is selected.
+These are usually menu entries beginning with *Use*.
+Finally, some menu selections can be used to toggle preferences like *Fullscreen*, *Use Tmux*, and *Record Tmux Session*.
+Once a command has been selected with the *Use* menu entry and desired options are set then the command can be executed by selecting one of the terminal emulators (menu entries beginning with *Run <command> in <terminal name> Terminal*).

 Previously started tmux sessions and asciimatics scripts can be quickly and easily terminated by executing the `asciiville -k` command.